DocuFlag

 4. Measures and safeguards

-• EU relay processing: Documents go from the user's browser through DocuFlag's EU-hosted analysis server to OpenAI's EU endpoint.
+• EU relay processing: Documents go from the user's browser through DocuFlag's EU-hosted analysis server to Google's Vertex AI EU endpoint.
 The analysis server processes documents in-memory only — no content is written to disk, logged, or cached.
 DocuFlag's servers only receive structured analysis results.

-• Zero data retention at sub-processor: OpenAI's EU endpoint does not store API requests or responses at rest.
-Covered by contractual DPA and Zero Data Retention amendment.
+• Zero data retention at sub-processor: Google's Vertex AI EU endpoint does not store API requests or responses at rest.
+Covered by Google Cloud DPA (covering Vertex AI) with Vertex AI data retention controls configured at project level.

 • Encryption: All data in transit is encrypted via TLS 1.2+.
 Analysis sessions use short-lived JWT tokens (5-minute expiry) for authentication.